SMUSA Board of Directors Candidates 2026-2027: Part 2

 Daniel: I'm gonna care.
 You can always strike up a conversation with me.
 I'm a person that you'll see in passing plenty, and anytime you wanna talk to me about any sort of advocacy or anything that you're concerned with, you can always reach out to me.
 I'm always available, whether it's on social media or in person, and I'm gonna do everything in my power to try and make SMU a better place.

-Third Candidate: Samad Ganjal
+Third Candidate: Samarth Ganjal

-Samad: Leadership, student advocacy and community building.
+Samarth: Leadership, student advocacy and community building.
 I also enjoy fitness, event planning, and exploring my creative side.

-Samad: You would probably see me in classes or studying with my friends at the commons.
+Samarth: You would probably see me in classes or studying with my friends at the commons.
 I would likely be talking to many different people there.
 You can find me at the gym and at various events on campus.
 Basically, I like to be connected and involved on campus.

-There are many opportunities to be involved on campus, so Samad definitely has a packed schedule.
+There are many opportunities to be involved on campus, so Samarth definitely has a packed schedule.
 Then I asked him why he believes he is a suitable fit for the role he is applying for.

-Samad: I think I'll be suitable for this role because I'm approachable, I'm organized, and I actually care, genuinely care about student needs.
+Samarth: I think I'll be suitable for this role because I'm approachable, I'm organized, and I actually care, genuinely care about student needs.
 I also had a lot of roles that involved engagement with different people, as well as some leadership roles, which have helped and taught me that I should listen carefully and communicate clearly if I get elected.

-Samad: My main focus would be improving student engagement, then increasing transparency and communication between the student body and SMUSA.
+Samarth: My main focus would be improving student engagement, then increasing transparency and communication between the student body and SMUSA.
 I also want to make sure that the student voices are actually brought to the board so that the decisions that are made reflect student needs.

 Fourth Candidate: Kristan Anthony